That’s easy – DOMS stands for Delayed Onset Muscle Soreness.

 Whether it’s “acute” or “delayed,” the pain from working out will lead us to some questions.

 Now you’re thinking, “I read on a motivational poster once “No Pain, No Gain!” … is that true?”

-When you exercise (especially strength train), you’re breaking down your muscles, and over the next few days they are rebuilding themselves up stronger.
+When you exercise (especially strength training), you’re breaking down your muscles, and over the next few days they are rebuilding themselves up stronger.

-THE TRUTH: Yes, being sore after a workout can be a sign that you adequately pushed your muscles hard to elicit a response from them – especially if you haven’t worked out that hard in a while.
-So, DOMS is that friend you want to see occasionally, but not a friend you want to hang out with every day.
+THE TRUTH: Yes, being sore after a workout CAN be a sign that you adequately pushed your muscles hard to elicit a response from them – especially if you haven’t worked out that intensively in a while.

 Don’t think that you need to be sore in order to get a good workout.
 DOMS goes away quickly and most of your progress will come without DOMS.

-DOMS isn’t a total friend though.
+Also, DOMS isn’t without consequences to your training.
 You might feel so sore and stiff and tight that you don’t think you could possibly work out today (even though it’s a scheduled workout day).